 We spent a total of 4 days and 3 nights at The Scarlet as part of the Bells and Whistles package – this new package is designed to show the best of what The Scarlet has to offer.
 It’s the ultimate Scarlet experience, indulgent and relaxing.
 It takes you through the entire stay without having to think too much about planning or booking your next meal or spa treatment, it’s all there ready for you.

-We were incredibly lucky with the weather when we visited The Scarlet, it was a gloriously warm and sunny May weekend, and it made for a wonderful break away.
+We were incredibly lucky with the weather when we visited The Scarlet, it was a gloriously warm and sunny May weekend, and it made for a wonderful trip away.

-The Scarlet is a modern hotel, nestled into the cliff top.
+The Scarlet is a modern hotel, nestled into the clifftop.
 You drive up a steep road and down, what looks like, a residential road, to reach the hotel.
-Unlike most hotels, there is no reception desk, rather you are welcomed by staff as soon as you arrive and taken to the lobby area.
+Unlike most hotels, there is no reception desk, rather you are welcomed by the staff as soon as you arrive and taken to the lobby area.

 Outside there is the outdoor freshwater pool surrounded by some decking and sun loungers.
 Beyond that are a couple of hot tubs and the sauna.

 Alongside these is a hillside path that leads down towards the beach.
-There you will find more of the gardens of the Scarlet, including these seaview pods.
-In nice weather the staff add cushions and blankets here and even offer table service.
-It’s a lovely spot to snuggle up, look at to sea or read a book.
+There you will find more of the gardens of the Scarlet, including these sea view pods.
+In nice weather, the staff add cushions and blankets here and even offer table service.
+It’s a lovely spot to snuggle up, look out at to sea or read a book.

 All in all, there are plenty of spots around the hotel where you can chill out with your companion, or a good book, or simply to while away the hours lost in thought.

 I was told that every room in the hotel is unique with different design features and layouts.
 So I can only tell you specifically about our room, but if you check out the website you might get an idea about what else they have on offer.